My Photo

-The cherry blossom season is remarkably long this year, and although I was stuck at home with a cold while the blooms were at their peak, there were still a few left to see when I recovered.
-Sadly my camera is acting up, yet again: it won't focus in regular pictures, and the middle of the frame is blurry as you can see above.
-My lens is clean the camera continues to work fine for close-ups, so I'm not sure what's going on.
+The cherry blossom season is remarkably long this year, and although I was stuck at home with a cold while the blooms were at their peak there were still a few left to see when I recovered.
+Sadly my camera is acting up, yet again: it won't focus in regular (non-macro) pictures, with the middle of the frame especially blurry as you can see above.
+My lens is clean and the camera continues to work fine for close-ups, so I'm not sure what's going on.
 I guess I'll have to send it in for more repairs.
 Or is it finally time to buy a new camera?

 Many of the cherry trees at our local park are not regular somei yoshino (the most widely planted variety of sakura), but a fruit-bearing type that bloom a little bit later and produce tart little wild cherries in June.
 They have more colour than somei yoshino and also have a bit of a fragrance, but because they bloom at the same time as their leaves sprout they are a wee bit less impressive.
 Still, a cherry blossom is a cherry blossom, and a park full of these is plenty beautiful.